Surgical Tech Job Description

 Step 1 -> Meet basic Eligibility Requirements.
 A high school diploma or equivalent.

-Preppy’s Surgical Tech Program is an accredited, online, self-paced training program that comes with an externship opportunity and makes you ready for certification exams like TS-C or NCST.
+Preppy’s Online Surgical Tech Program is an accredited, 100% online, self-paced training program that comes with an externship opportunity and makes you ready for certification exams like TS-C or NCST.

-Preppy’s program is very affordable costing only $1599, and finishes in just 6 months.
+Preppy’s program is very affordable costing only $1599, and you can complete it in as little as 6 months.
 Moreover, as a bonus Preppy offers a free laptop, and 24/7 support whenever you need it.

 So, if you want to start your surgical tech career faster, then enroll in Preppy’s Surgical Tech Program.